 For intellectual challenge, it's beneficial to read or explore anything that makes you think or look at a situation in a new way.
 Reading the works of scientists, philosophers and psychologists is both interesting and intellectually stimulating.

-metabolism, strengthen your heart and generally improve your overall
+heart, and generally improve your overall well-being.
+Being fit

-well being.
-Being fit and in shape has the benefit of enhancing both
+and in shape has the benefit of enhancing both your mental and

-5. Recommit to self discipline.
-Every now and then we all fall off the self discipline wagon; however, after doing so, we have to remind ourselves that in order to accomplish anything, or sustain a high level of performance we must recommit to self discipline.
+5. Recommit to self-discipline.
+Every now and then we all fall off the self- discipline wagon; however, after doing so, we have to remind ourselves that to accomplish anything, or sustain a high level of performance we must recommit to self-discipline.

 6. Expand your comfort zone.
-Expanding your comfort zone gives you the opportunity to test your limits and tap into your inner, sometimes undiscovered, resources.
+Expanding your comfort zone allows you to test your limits and tap into your inner, sometimes undiscovered, resources.
 When you're willing to venture beyond that which is safe and comfortable, you increase what is possible.
 Conversely, not trying new things or playing it too safe causes stagnation and thwarts creativity and innovation.